All Episodes

 I mean, how in the world does that happen?

-If Spitzer get a TV show, but now those hopes have to be dashed.
+But now those hopes have to be dashed.

-One more thing on this uh final shuttle mission, these two astronauts that I met, this is probably six weeks ago now, two months ago.
+One more thing on this final shuttle mission, these two astronauts that I met, this is probably six weeks ago now, two months ago.

-Uh there's there's a female astronaut on this crew, and there's four of them, and I asked, in addition to having them try to explain to me how that thing comes down.
+And I asked, in addition to having them try to explain to me how that thing comes down.

-Because here's here's why.
+Because here's why.

 You never hear of it happening.

-You seldom hear of a commercial aircraft losing power, but if it does, you you you you you the results are not good.
+You seldom hear of a commercial aircraft losing power.

 Let's put it that way.

-But here's the shuttle with no power from 200 some odd miles.
+But here's the shuttle with no power from 200 some-odd miles.

-It's it's in order to maintain orbit, it's at least 17,500 miles an hour.
+In order to maintain orbit, it's at least 17,500 miles an hour.

 Then they have to slow it down to get it to come out of orbit.